-15.2.1 Whoosh
+14.2.1 Whoosh

 '''

+In ferenda.ini:

 [root]

 indextype = WHOOSH

 indexlocation = data/whooshindex

 '''

 Whoosh is an embedded python fulltext search engine, which requires no setup (it's automatically installed when installing ferenda with pip or easy_install), works reasonably well with small to medium amounts of data, and performs quick searches.
 However, once the index grows beyond a few hundred MB, indexing of new material begins to slow down.